featured image

 • Products not eaten by themselves but recognised as ingredients (e.g., flour).

-Food items that fit this definition will be zero-rated for VAT.
-However, there are exceptions to this.
-These exceptions include confectionery, dietary supplements, food additives and similar products, which, although edible, are not classified as food.
+Food products that fit these definitions will be zero-rated for VAT.
+However, there are exceptions to this rule that can sometimes create confusion for consumers and businesses alike.
+These exceptions include confectionery, dietary supplements, food additives, and similar products, which, although edible, do not fall under the HMRC's classification of "food" for VAT purposes.
+This is a typical example of how the devil is in the detail with VAT rules.

 VAT on Confectionery